-In all honesty, it was a toss up between Guanajuato and San Miguel de Allende, in terms of where we would spend our final weeks in Mexico.
+In all honesty, it was a toss up between Guanajuato and San Miguel de Allende, in terms of where we would spend our final weeks of slow travel in Mexico.
 We loved the fact that not very many foreign tourists visit Guanajuato, and it truly felt like a city where we could live.
 But at the same time, we knew that a few traveling families we know live in San Miguel de Allende.
 We were looking forward meeting up with them again before we left Mexico.

 We ultimately chose San Miguel de Allende.
 Part of the reason why we chose San Miguel de Allende was its intimate feel and romantic looking streets.
 But another reason was to experience the San Miguel de Allende art once again.

 This post was updated on May 25, 2020.